flyonspeed/TronView/README.md

 t - switch to text mode

-cntrl d - show some debug info
+cntrl d - show some debug info (same as using the number 6 key)

 1 - create flight data log file

 2 - close flight data log file

-3 - cylce through traffic display modes (if traffic input source available)
+3 - cylce through traffic scope modes and ranges (if traffic input source available)

+4 - drop target buoy at current location and altitude.
+Will be visiable on traffic scope

+5 - drop target buoy exactly 1 mile ahead of aircraft heading.

+6 - cycle through debug modes (in graphic mode)

 PAGE UP - jump to next screen